HiBorn4/AI-powered-document-processing-and-extraction-system/README.md

 **Note:** For EL, previous prompts considered GL values due to confusion.
 Using a new chat can improve accuracy.

-summarize_Prompt = '''
-Ensure that the extraction is accurate by following these steps:

-1. Identify the Correct Column and Row:
-   - Search for the exact column labeled 'Result'.
-   - Extract information strictly from this column and verify its accuracy by cross-referencing the row data.

-2. Match the Following Formats:
-   - JSW Steel Coil:
-     ```json
-     {
-         "(Coil No. Its Corresponding value)": {"YS": "value", "UTS": "value", "EL": "value", "Ra": "value"},
-         ...
-     }
-     ```

-Please extract the following information from the attached report strictly from the column labeled 'Result' and nowhere else:
-- Coil No.
-- YS (Mpa)
-- UTS (Mpa)
-- EL (%)
-- Ra (μm)

-3. Important Instructions:
-   - **Key Identification:**
-     - Ensure only Coil No. and its corresponding values are extracted.
-Use the provided example as a guide.
-   - **Accurate Value Extraction:**
-     - Ensure each attribute (YS, UTS, EL, Ra) is extracted from the exact row corresponding to the Coil No.
-     - Rigorously recheck the value of n.
-If there are any incorrect mappings, change them.
-     - Recheck the values of EL and Ra for accuracy.
-Ensure the values are from the correct row.
-   - **Avoid Adjacent Column Errors:**
-     - Double-check that values are not mistakenly taken from adjacent columns.
-   - **Verify Attribute Correspondence:**
-     - Confirm that each attribute matches the correct Coil No. and avoid mixing values from different rows.

-4. Generate an Aesthetically Pleasing JSON:
-   - Format the JSON output for the report with meticulous spacing and relevant units.
-   - For any unavailable data, return the message "Data Unavailable".

-Example JSON Formats:

-{
-    "NCS6500037": {"YS": "440 Mpa", "UTS": "510 Mpa", "EL": "24.8%", "Ra": "1.6 μm"},
-    ...
-}

 ---

 #### Data 2: Tata